serokell/ariadne/docs/usage-tui.md

 To begin with, all `Knit` functions accept keyword arguments, some of which may be optional.
 Optional arguments are marked with "`?`" suffix in the help.
 If an argument can be specified many times (including zero), it's marked with "`*`" suffix.
-If it can be specified many times, but at least once, it's marked with "`+`" suffix.
+If it can be specified many times, but has to be specified at least once, it's marked with "`+`" suffix.
 To specify a keyword argument, write its name followed by `:` and the value.
 Types are checked while executing the command, not when parsing it.
-Functions may also have variable number of arguments.
+Functions may also have a variable number of arguments.

 Let's take `print` command for example.
 It expects a single argument named "`value`" of any type.
 To run it, type in the REPL: